Inside the black box: Neural network-based real-time prediction of US recessions

-Figure 5 illustrates the form of cross-validation, which I employ to determine the optimal set of hyperparameters.
-Each block of the training set is divided into two sections at every iteration, with the validation set always following the training split.
-This approach ensures that the natural order of observations is maintained within each block.
+Figure 5 illustrates the form of cross-validation employed to determine the optimal set of hyperparameters.
+Each block of the training set is divided into two sections at every iteration, with the validation split always coming after the training split.
+This approach ensures that the natural order of observations is maintained.
 For each block, the size of the validation set remains the same, while the training set gets larger as the validation set of the prior block is added to it.
 The number of iterations in the cross-validation setup depends on the size of each block.
 If the block size is small, the number of blocks and iterations increases.
 However, selecting an excessively small block size may result in certain blocks having insufficient or no recession data, leading to sampling bias.
-Considering the information presented in Table 1, which indicates the longest period between two recessions in US history prior to the Great Recession as 128 months, I set the length of each validation block to be 128 months to ensure that each validation set contains data from at least one recession.
-I let the length $l$ of the first training block be equal to $l=N_{total}-128\times(\floor*{\frac{n_{total}}{128}}-1)$, where $N_{total}$ denotes the total number of observations in a data vintage.
+Considering the information presented in Table 2, which indicates the longest period between two recessions in US history prior to the Great Recession as 128 months, the length of each validation block is set to be 128 months to ensure that each validation set contains data from at least one recession.
+The length $l$ of the first training block is equal to $l=N_{total}-128\times(\floor*{\frac{n_{total}}{128}}-1)$, where $N_{total}$ denotes the total number of observations in a data vintage.
 This guarantees that the first training block is always larger than the validation block.
-Subsequently, I employ an expanding window approach, increasing the length of the training set by 128 months at each step while maintaining a validation block of the same length (128 months).
+Subsequently, an expanding window approach is adopted, increasing the length of the training set by 128 months at each step while maintaining a validation block of the same length (128 months).
 This methodology ensures that scarce recession data are fully utilized.